No. 1 Georgia bullies TCU 65-7 to win 2nd consecutive title

 No team has ever scored more points in a national championship game, dating to the beginning of the BCS in 1998.

-He finished 18 for 25 for 304 yards and four touchdown passes.
+“That was special,” said Bennett, who finished 18 for 25 for 304 yards and four touchdown passes.
+“I’ll remember that for the rest of my life.”

 Smart is now 81-15 in his first seven seasons at Georgia with two national titles.
 His mentor, Alabama coach Nick Saban, was 79-15 with three titles in his first seven seasons with the Tide.